 In 2015, the U.S. Environmental Protection Agency (EPA) issued a notice of violation to the automaker Volkswagen after it was discovered that the company illegally installed software on many of its diesel vehicles.
 The software allowed the vehicles to pass emissions tests when, in reality, they were emitting between 10 and 40 times the permitted levels of harmful nitrogen oxides.
 These actions violated both the federal and state Clean Air Acts, violations that Volkswagen resolved in a series of settlements in 2016.

-We are managing $112.7 million from one of the three federal settlements, and $28.4 million from the state settlement, to reduce air pollution from transportation in Washington.
+We are managing $140 million in settlement funds to reduce air pollution from transportation in Washington.

 How diesel pollution affects your health

 Diesel exhaust contains fine particles, nitrogen oxides, and other pollutants.
 Both the state and federal Volkswagen settlements focus on efforts to reduce the effects of nitrogen oxides on public health.
 According to the EPA, a single year of elevated emissions from the affected VW vehicles could lead to as many as 50 premature deaths nationwide, 3,000 lost workdays, and $423 million in economic costs.